angular/angular-ja/adev-ja/src/content/guide/testing/components-scenarios.en.md

 <docs-code header="app/dashboard/dashboard.component.html (excerpt)" path="adev/src/content/examples/testing/src/app/dashboard/dashboard.component.html" visibleRegion="dashboard-hero"/>

-The `DashboardHeroComponent` appears in an `*ngFor` repeater, which sets each component's `hero` input property to the looping value and listens for the component's `selected` event.
+The `DashboardHeroComponent` appears in an `@for` block, which sets each component's `hero` input property to the looping value and listens for the component's `selected` event.

 Here's the component's full definition: